DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ### TableColumn

-Describes properties of a table column the Table plugin renders.
+Describes properties of a table column that the Table plugin renders.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-key | string | A table column's unique identifier. type | string | Specifies the table column type.
+key | string | A unique table column identifier. type | string | Specifies the table column type.
 The specified value defines which cell template is used to render the column. column? | [Column](#column-extension) | Specifies the associated user column. width? | number | Specifies the table column width.